oddbird/popover-polyfill/CODE_OF_CONDUCT.md

 to comply immediately.
-If a participant engages in harassing behavior, the owners may take any action they deem appropriate, up to and including expulsion from all OddBird spaces and activities, as well as identification of the participant as a harasser to other OddBird members or the general public.
+If a participant engages in harassing behavior, the owners may take any action they deem appropriate, up to and including expulsion from all OddBird spaces and activities, as well as identification of the participant as a harasser to other OddBird contributors or the general public.

 The OddBird owners will be happy to help participants contact any